oubiwann/lfebot/README.rst

 Introduction
 ============

-LiffyBot is just a fun/silly project, more of a nod to the stereotypical IRC-bot-as-first-proect thing than anything else.
-To be honest, though, the original impetus was a real use case: #erlang-lisp on IRC needed a bot.
+LiffyBot is not really a seriosu endeavor, more of a nod to the stereotypical IRC-bot-as-first-project thing than anything else.
+To be honest, though, the original impetus *was* a real use case: #erlang-lisp on IRC needed a bot.

 ``*shrugs*``